Memorable Manitobans: Myron Michael Daciuk (1919-1996)

 Cleric, author.

-He was President of St. Nicholas Mutual Benefit Association (1983-1996), Chairman of Ukrainian Millennium of Christianity Celebrations (1988), Spiritual Advisor to the National Executive of the Ukrainian Catholic Women’s League of Canada (1989-1996), a member of the Board of Catholic Church Extension Society (1991-1996), and on 11 November 1991, was appointed Eparch of the Ukrainian Catholic Eparchy of Edmonton.
+He was President of St. Nicholas Mutual Benefit Association (1983-1990), Chairman of Ukrainian Millennium of Christianity Celebrations (1988), Spiritual Advisor to the National Executive of the Ukrainian Catholic Women’s League of Canada (1989-1991), and a member of the Board of Catholic Church Extension Society (1991-1996).
+On 11 November 1991, he was appointed Eparch of the Ukrainian Catholic Eparchy of Edmonton.
+His solemn installation as Eparch took place on 16 January 1992 at the Cathedral of St. Josaphat in Edmonton, Alberta.
+Bishop Myron celebrated his 50th anniversary of priesthood at the Church of St. Basil the Great in Edmonton on 10 June 1995.

-He died of a heart attack on 14 January 1996 and was buried in the Basilian Fathers’ Cemetery at Mundare, Alberta.
+He died of a heart ailment on 14 January 1996 and was buried with his Basilian confreres in the Basilian Fathers’ Cemetery near Mundare, Alberta.

 Sources: